DominiqueO/Opus/docs/documentation.md

 Transaction are handled according to the procedures in the [ERC-1155 whitepaper](https://eips.ethereum.org/EIPS/eip-1155) to guarantee compatibility.

 ## Token Types and Identifiers
 Token types are referred to by a unique identifier (ID) as specified in the ERC-1155 standard.
 In contrast to standards such as ERC-20, the identifier of integer type is the only way to refer to a token; symbols and other strings may not be used.
 Provided it is of integer type, the choice of identifier can be arbitrary.
-In the **Opus** contract, a variable of integer type called *nonce* (inherited from the *ERC1155Mintable* contract) keeps track of the token IDs and ensures that the ID of each token type is unique. *nonce* is initalized to 0 in the deployment of the contract and subsequently incremented each time the *create* function is called.

 ## Constructor and Deployment

-The constructor only performs two actions, it initializes the nonce to zero and it specifies a governance address, which technically can be either an account or a smart contract.
+The constructor

 ```solidity
     constructor()
         ERC1155("https://github.com/DominiqueO/Opus/tree/main/metadata/{id}.json")